The Presbyterian Church (USA) & homosexuality

 Results of a survey of members, elders and ministers about ordination of "non-celibate gays and lesbians:"

-Survey results were reported during 2009-OCT.
+Survey results indicate the degree of conflict within the denomination.
+Results were reported during 2009-OCT.
 They found that ministers formed the group most open to ordination, followed by the general membership, with the elders least receptive to the idea.
 Some of the findings:

 - 53% of the membership and 59% of the elders oppose ordination to the ministry.